Carnival struggles with weak demand, shares down

 "You had that big accident, and immediately after bookings dried up.
 It created a hole that Carnival is trying to fill," said Matthew Jacob, senior analyst at ITG, noting that the number of empty cabins on its cruises remains higher than normal.

-The company reported on Friday that it earned just $14 million (8.98 million pounds), or 2 cents a share, in the fiscal second quarter ended May 31, compared with $206 million, or 26 cents a share, a year earlier.
+The company reported on Friday that it earned just $14 million, or 2 cents a share, in the fiscal second quarter ended May 31, compared with $206 million, or 26 cents a share, a year earlier.

 Adjusted for unrealized losses on fuel derivatives, earnings were 20 cents a share, topping analysts' average forecast of 8 cents, according to Thomson Reuters I/B/E/S.